Masayuki Onodera

-Masayuki Onodera (小野寺 雅之, Onodera Masayuki) is a Japanese badminton player who specializes in men's doubles.
-He is affiliated with the BIPROGY team.
+Masayuki Onodera (小野寺 雅之, Onodera Masayuki) is a former Japanese badminton player who competed in men's doubles.
+He was affiliated with the BIPROGY team until his retirement in March 2026.
 His junior career was highlighted by three mixed team bronze medals: one at the 2016 World Junior Championships and two at the Asian Junior Championships in 2015 and 2016.
 With partner Hiroki Okamura, he achieved a career-high world ranking of No. 33.
 Their best BWF World Tour result was a runner-up finish at the 2019 Canada Open Super 100.
 Onodera has won two international titles on the BWF International Challenge/Series circuit: the 2018 Sydney International with Okamura and the 2023 Malaysia International with Takuto Inoue.

 Career

 Early career

 Onodera attended Kodaira Daini Junior High School and Saitama Sakae High School.
 He won three bronze medals with the Japanese mixed team: at the 2015 Asian Junior Championships, and at both the 2016 World and Asian Junior Championships.
 In 2016, partnering with Hiroki Okamura in boys' doubles, he won titles at the Dutch Juniors and the India Junior International.
 The pair also finished as runners-up at the German Junior.
 That same year, Onodera was the runner-up in both singles and doubles at the 2016 National High School Championships (Inter-High).

 After high school, Onodera attended Waseda University, majoring in sport sciences and competing for its badminton team.
 He enrolled with the goal of obtaining a teaching license, inspired by his parents who were teachers.
 As a freshman in 2017, he helped the Waseda team win the All Japan Student Championships (Inter-Collegiate), the university's first national team title in 24 years.
 The following year, he was part of the team's successful title defense and also won the men's doubles title with partner Takuma Obayashi.
 Onodera graduated from Waseda University in March 2021.